Pinta365/tellstick-local-server/README.md

 # tellstick-local-server
-A node.js wrapper for the Tellstick ZNet local server API.
+A node.js promise based wrapper for the Tellstick ZNet local server API.

 NOTICE - You need to retrieve your own application token from the ZNet local server before you can use the API wrapper.
 See basic instructions further down.